-Category Category details System and Documentary evidence requirements Category Where the allied health qualification relates to a field that requires professional registration to practise, the allied health professional must be currently registered with the relevant authority.
-All professional services can be delivered either in-person, or via video or teleconference.
-All claims for Reimbursement must only be for either: • the delivery of the actual appointment. • the preparation of a psychological report (as defined by the Australia Psychological Society ^[2]).
-Providers must not claim administrative costs such as time taken writing appointment case notes, letters, follow-up, or appointment-related phone calls.
-In addition, Providers must not claim any costs associated with the setup and ongoing cost of using video or teleconferencing for delivery of professional services.
+Category Category details System and Documentary evidence requirements Where the allied health qualification relates to a field that requ professional registration to practise, the allied health profession must be currently registered with the relevant authority.
+All professional services can be delivered either in-person, or vivideo or teleconference.
+All claims for Reimbursement must only be for either: the delivery of the actual appointment. the preparation of a psychological report (as defined by Australia Psychological Society^[2]).
+Providers must not claim administrative costs such as time take writing appointment case notes, letters, follow-up, or appointmr related phone calls.
+In addition, Providers must not claim any or associated with the setup and ongoing cost of using video or teleconferencing for delivery of professional services.
 Providers may claim missed appointments but are limited to 3 instances per Participant, per Provider, per financial year.
-Additional requirements for delivery by staff of Own Organisation professional services delivered by the Provider's Own Organisation or a Related Entity: a description of the service delivered delivered identify the specialist type (psychologist or other allied health professional) dentify the session type (individual or group) the duration of the service specify whether the Participant attended the appointment Maintain a listing for professional services delivered by staff employed by the Provider's Own Organisation or a Related Entity that records the following information: the staff member's name specialist type qualification details the authority with whom the staff member is registered with (if the qualification of the staff member relates to a field that requires professional registration to practice) or Related Entities. registration number where applicable.
-Standard rates apply for professional services delivered by a staff member employed by the Provider's Own Organisation or a Related [1]The Allied Health Professionals Australia website (at www.ahpa.com.au/) has further information on allied health professionals.
+Additional requirements for delivery by staff of Own Organisa or Related Entities.
+Standard rates apply for professional services delivered by a star member employed by the Provider's Own Organisation or a Related context or a start or a set of the set or a start or a set of the set or a start or a set or set or teleconferencing. ires professional services delivered by the Provider's Own Organisation or a Related Entity: a a description of the service delivered identify the specialist type (psychologist or other allied health professional) identify the session type (individual or group) the duration of the service specify whether the Participant attended the appointment r the Maintain a listing for professional services delivered by staff employed by the Provider's Own Organisation or a Related Entity that records the following information: o the staff member's name o specialist type o qualification details o the authority with whom the staff member is registered with (if the qualification of the staff member relates to a field that requires professional registration to practice) o registration number where applicable. ff